grpc/proposal/A92-xds-ext-authz.md

   empty value will cause the header key to be removed.
 If this field is set to true, then such empty headers will be kept.
 - We do not support the deprecated append field.

+Header removals are encoded separately from additions and modifications but are still subject to the mutation rules in the filter's config.

+Note that use of these xDS messages and the underlying header mutation functionality is not specific to the ext_authz filter and will be used in other places in the future, so they should be implemented in a reusable way.

 ### Metrics